AsteriskAmpersand/Ice-Stable/README.md

 AT Velkhana's unique HZV mechanic has also been slightly modified to account for these changes:
-- Shot HZV Multipliers increased to 1.1/1.0/0.9 (up from 1.0/0.8/0.6) These values ensure that aura Lv1 and Lv2 still are WEX zones on an unbroken head, and that at Lv3 tenderized unbroken head and untenderized broken head are WEX zones.
-These values are below tenderized values in the vanilla tenderization formula and below melee multipliers values keeping in line with the assumed original developer intent.
+- Shot HZV Multipliers increased to 1.1/1.0/0.9 (up from 1.0/0.8/0.6) These multipliers ensure that the head hitzone still counts towards WEX zones for gunners under the following conditions:
+- Any time during aura Lv1
+- Any time during aura Lv2
+- Tenderized or broken head during aura Lv3
+These values follow the assumed original developer intent, as they are below tenderized values in the vanilla tenderization formula and below melee multipliers values.

 ### ──────────【 Player 】────────── ###
 - Attack cap increased to 3.0x (up from 2.0x).
 This reverts a nerf from IB.